stravos97/java-documentation-notes/02-oop/05-constructor-overloading.md

 ______________________________________________________________________

-> [!TIP]
+> [!TIP] Quick Mental Model
-> Think of main as “where the story begins” for your program, and a constructor as “the birth certificate” for each new
-> object created.
+> `main` is the program entry point; a constructor initializes each object.

 ______________________________________________________________________

 **Summary:**
-A **constructor** sets up an object when you create it.
-The **main** method is where the JVM starts your whole program—it's not for objects but for launching application logic.
-Both serve essential—very different—roles in any Java application!
+A constructor initializes a new object. `main` is the JVM entry point for starting application logic.
+They serve different purposes.